violettance/json_data_processor/README.md

 - Export the selected questions from Tabula in JSON format.

 ### Step 5: Run JSON to Excel Code (streamlit.py)
-- Execute the "pdf.py" script to convert the JSON data to an Excel spreadsheet for easier manipulation.
+- Execute the "streamlit.py" script to convert the JSON data to an Excel spreadsheet for easier manipulation.
+- Alternatively, you can use [json2table.streamlit.app](https://json2table.streamlit.app).

 ### Step 6: Verify Excel Data
 - Review the Excel spreadsheet to ensure that the data has been accurately extracted.